hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - Can a user edit a category?
 - What happens to the existing expense records associated with a category when it is edited?

-# T8.
+# T9.
 Deleting an existing expense record

 1. Verify that an existing expense record can be successfully deleted.
 1. Verify that after deleting an expense record, the total amount of expenses is recalculated and updated accordingly.

+Notes:
+- Where are the options to edit and delete expense records located?
+How are they visually represented?
+What fields can be edited?

-# T9.
+# T10.
 Integration with a bank account to automatically add expense records based on transactions

 1. Verify that integration with BANK1 can be added by clicking "Add new bank integration" on the Bank integration page and successfully authorizing the account.
 1. Verify that integration with BANK2 can be added by clicking "Add new bank integration" on the Bank integration page and successfully authorizing the account.